Rosuav/StilleBot/Notes.md

 * The !!streamoffline special trigger happens immediately when Twitch signals that you have gone offline.
-* The internal stream-reset signal waits 30 minutes before resetting, cancelling if you go online again within that time.
+* The !!streamreset special trigger waits 30 minutes before resetting, cancelling if you go online again within that time.
+(This is also available internally as the "stream-reset" signal.)
+* Twitch watch streaks only count two separate streams if there's 30 minutes between them
-* Goal bar autoreset imitates the stream-reset semantics and should be switched to use it directly
+* Goal bar autoreset triggers on stream-reset (and also stream-online)
 * Cooldowns reset if you have gone online again since the last usage (with a TODO to have it more consistent with the others)
-* Twitch watch streaks only count two separate streams if there's 30 minutes between them
 * ??
 Twitch channel point redemptions on one-per-stream??
 Find out.
 * Delaying an echoable_message until end of stream uses the stream-reset signal.
 * Dynamic channel point costs reset every time the stream goes on/offline,